-Shoulder impingement is very common and is most often triggered by repetitive overhead activities, especially in athletic individuals.
+Shoulder impingement is very common and is most often triggered by repetitive overhead activities, especially in athletes.
 This painful condition is also known as rotator cuff tendinitis.

-Young athletes who use their arms overhead (swimming, baseball, tennis) are particularly susceptible to shoulder impingement, as well as construction workers and painters, whose livelihood depends on the repetition of overhead movements.
+Young athletes who use their arms in overhead motions in sports like swimming, baseball, and tennis are particularly susceptible to shoulder impingement, as well as construction workers and painters whose livelihoods depend on the repetition of overhead movements.
 Sometimes symptoms develop with no apparent cause.

 The typical signs of shoulder impingement are:

 - Pain and stiffness when lifting the arm

 - Swelling and tenderness in the front of the shoulder

 - Pain when the arm is lowered from an elevated position

 - Minor pain, both with activity and at rest